convissor/login-security-solution/readme.txt

 == Changelog ==

+= 0.31.0 (2012-09-) =
+* Have breach notification emails detail the exact situation depending on the system's settings.

 = 0.30.0 (2012-09-17) =
 * Translate "Confirm" and "No thanks" phrases on the settings screen.
 * Adjust readme to indicate that development has moved to